Centaurea × gerstlaueri

 This plant is also on the Washington State quarantine list.
 It is prohibited to transport, buy, sell, offer for sale, or distribute plants or plant parts of quarantined species into or within the state of Washington or to sell, offer for sale, or distribute seed packets of seed, flower seed blends, or wildflower mixes of quarantined species into or within the state of Washington.
 Please see WAC 16-752 for more information on the quarantine list.
 For questions about the quarantine list, contact the Washington State Department of Agriculture's Plant Services Program at (360) 902-1874 or email PlantServices@agr.wa.gov.

 Meadow knapweed is an aggressive invasive species that spreads into pastures and meadows.
 It outcompetes desirable forage plants as well as other native plants species.

 How would I identify it?

-As a hybrid between black knapweed and brown knapweed, meadow knapweed can have variable characteristics between the parent plants.
+As a hybrid between brown knapweed and black knapweed (Centaurea jacea and Centaurea nigra, and possibly Centaurea nigrescens), meadow knapweed can have variable characteristics between the parent plants.
 It is a perennial that typically grows between 1 and 5 feet tall.